Lthinker/Expert-level-liver-ultrasoud-robot/README.md

 # Autonomous liver ultrasound robot
-**Code for "Democratizing expert-level liver sonography through an autonomous lightweight ultrasound robot"** 📋 The complete project details have been submitted through the manuscript review system.
+**Code for "A lightweight portable ultrasound robot for autonomous liver sonography"** 📋 The complete project details have been submitted through the manuscript review system.
 Full project documentation and comprehensive codebase will be released following manuscript acceptance.

 ---